luisamuzzi/luisamuzzi/README.md

 ## Hello there!

+Welcome to my data science and analytics repository.

-I'm a civil engineer who took interest in Data Science after working for four years as a Graduate Researcher.
+I'm a Civil Engineering PhD student who became interested in Data Science after working for four years as a Graduate Researcher.

+I'm a level II Advisor for the State Secretariat for Infrastructure, Mobility, and Partnerships (in Minas Gerais, Brazil) and work auditing revenue data.

 ##